 Hickory Street: Imagine a Texas BBQ diner but much nicer.
 This new and highly-ranked restaurant in Lethbridge served up delicious Southern-style BBQ as well as other delights such as poutine and paninis.

 Sawa: You wouldn’t think it but Lethrbdige actually has a few options for Japanese foods and Sawa is one of the most popular.
 It’s super small so you might have to takeout, but either way, you’re tastebuds will be satisfied.

-Plum: For more of a fine-dining experience, head to Plum, another super highly ranked restaurant in Lethbridge with upscale food and great cocktails.
+Bourbon and Butter: For more of a fine-dining experience, head to Bourbon and Butter, another super highly-ranked restaurant in Lethbridge with upscale food and great cocktails.

 Chef Stella: When it comes to breakfast and brunch, most people recommend Chef Stella.
-Think of it like a classic diner with a modern twist, along with bottomless coffee and scrumptious food.
+Think of it as a classic diner with a modern twist, along with bottomless coffee and scrumptious food.

 Day Trips from Lethbridge

 While there are lots of things to do in Lethbridge, there are even more things to do as you venture outside the city.